evaldofelipe/polkadot-automator/README.md

 **IMPORTANT:**
 Choose a project name as you want, and store the `project_ID` not the project name!
 You'll use later on the project.

 - After the project was created, we need interact with GCP using a Service Account, an key file provide to use cloud API's.
-Follow [this](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) guide to create the Service Account, download the json file, and store the file on a security place.
+Follow [this](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) guide to create the Service Account, with Owner/Owner permissions, download the json file (the create key button are just a bit hide!), and store the file on a security place.
 Ansible and terraform will use this key to interact with GCP.

 - On this automation are possible to choose the region where your VM are deployed, but as a new GCP user, I recommend, don't worry about it, and use the default region already set here.